MlsAhdOfU/Pls-Donate-Self-Bot/README.md

 _G.beg = true -- Begs in the chat every time the begInterval has past _G.begInterval = 105 -- In Seconds
-_G.begText = "Please Donate!
-I'm working on a new game!" -- text to beg with
+_G.begText = "If you donate i will roast someone!" -- text to beg with

 _G.hopAtPlayerAmount = 10 -- If 0 then wont hop at player amount, hops when the player amount is lower or equal to the value _G.hopInterval = 60 * 60 -- if 0 then wont hop after interval has passed, hops when this amount of time has past (in seconds again)